Local Union Finances Roles, Responsibilities and Best Practices

 9. All cheques must be processed in timely manner, including any government remittances, to omit incurring interest charges.

-1. In certain instances pre-authorized payments may be taken automatically from the Local unions bank account.
-While we do not recommend this, certain vendors may require this.
+1. In certain instances pre-authorized payments may be taken automatically from the Local unions bank account such as utility invoices or credit cards.

 2. For pre-authorized payments the local must still receive a detailed invoice from the provider and the authorization steps as noted above for cheques, should be followed.
 It is recommended that a copy of the bank statement where this pre-authorized payment appears be printed and signed by both the president and the secretary treasurer to ensure it has the proper approval and attached to the detailed invoice.